bionumpy/bionumpy-correspondence/manuscript.md

 In conclusion, we believe that BioNumPy bridges a long-lasting gap by making array programming practical for the field of biology.

+*Data Availability*: All data used for benchmarking are public and automatically downloaded as part of the benchmarking snakemake pipeline

+*Code Availability*: All code is available at https://github.com/bionumpy/bionumpy

 [@numpy]: doi:10.1038/s41586-020-2649-2
 [@sasse]: doi:10.1038/s41588-023-01524-6